eriperspective/AI-MediaPie-Flight-Tracker/API-SETUP.md

 Your flight booking dashboard can now use **REAL flight data** from two APIs!

-## 🎯 Quick Start
+## Quick Start

 ### Option 1: Use Current Setup (Recommended)
-The app currently uses **mock data** by default.
+The app can currently use **mock data** by default.
 It works perfectly and generates realistic flights!

 ### Option 2: Enable Real API Data

-To enable real flight data, you have two options:
+As well as real data when I enable real flight data, I have two options:

 ---

-## 📡 API Option 1: OpenSky Network (FREE, NO KEY REQUIRED!)
+## API Option 1: OpenSky Network (FREE, NO KEY REQUIRED!)

 **Best for:** Quick setup, no registration needed